Tourism NZ boss: How to sell Aotearoa to the world during a pandemic

 Something "was lost in translation", said de Monchy.

-It was higher level campaign to encourage "dreaming" about New Zealand rather than calling potential travellers to action.
+It was a higher-level campaign to encourage "dreaming" about New Zealand rather than calling potential travellers to action.

 "We've talked about keeping the brand alive and keeping people dreaming about New Zealand but there certainly hasn't been, from us, any kind of 'book now' messages or 'buy your ticket now'.
 It's been very much about planning ahead."